Torture (song)

-"Torture" is the second single released off the album Victory by the band the Jacksons.
-Written by Jackie Jackson and fellow Motown veteran Kathy Wakefield, the song is about someone ending a relationship and the torture that the member of the relationship, who is still in love with the other person, can feel.
+"Torture" is the second single released off the album Victory by the Jacksons.
+Written by Jackie Jackson and fellow Motown veteran Kathy Wakefield, the song is about the end of a relationship and the ensuing emotional tumult one goes through while remaining in love with their former partner.
 Jackie was originally going to sing the song with his brother, Michael, but Jackie's role instead went to Jermaine Jackson, whose availability for the album was in question until the last minute.
 The rest of the Jacksons sang the chorus along with Michael, Jermaine and Jackie.

 The song received mixed reactions from critics.
-The video was probably best known for Michael not being available, and the use of a wax dummy in his place throughout the video.
-Paula Abdul replaced Perri Lister as the video's choreographer, in which various scenes of torture are displayed with the Jacksons being on the receiving end of most of it.
+Notably, Michael was not available to film the music video, instead being replaced by a wax dummy.
+Paula Abdul replaced Perri Lister as the video's choreographer, which features various depictions of the Jackson brothers being tortured.
 The shoot was an expensive and arduous affair that neither Michael nor Jermaine took part in, and it ultimately bankrupted the production company.
-The song peaked at number 17 on the Billboard Hot 100 chart, making it the second best selling single on the album, behind "State of Shock".
+The song peaked at number 17 on the Billboard Hot 100 chart, making it the second best-selling single on the album, behind "State of Shock".
 It also peaked at number 26 on the UK charts.
 This was their last single to reach the US Top 40.

 Writing and recording

 "Torture" was written by Jackie Jackson.
 Motown writer Kathy Wakefield also helped in the writing.
 Originally Jackie was going to record the vocals along with Michael.
-However, Jermaine Jackson sang vocals in Jackie's place, because he did not know if he'd be fully involved with the Victory album until the last minute.
+However, Jermaine Jackson sang vocals in Jackie's place, because he did not know whether he would be fully involved with the Victory album until the last minute.
 On the recording, Michael and Jermaine sing a duet, with the rest of the group providing backing vocals.
 "Torture" was Jermaine's only main contribution to the Victory album.
 The B-side of the single was an instrumental version of the song.

 One misconception is that the lyrics are about sadomasochism and physical torture, claims that Susan Baker of the Parents Music Resource Center had at one time made.
 The lyrics to the song are about a relationship that is about to end, and how the feelings of love become "torture" when a breakup is nearing.
 One of the members of the relationship is still in love with the other and feels that the breakup is "torture".